Growing Pains (Mary J. Blige album): Singles

-"Just Fine" was released as the album's lead single on October 2, 2007.
+"Just Fine" was released as the album's lead single on October 16, 2007.
 It was the only single from the album which was released in multiple formats.
-The song peaked at number 22 on the Billboard Hot 100 and number 3 on the U.S. Hot R&B/Hip-Hop Songs chart.
+In the US, the song peaked at number 22 on the Billboard Hot 100, number 3 on the Hot R&B/Hip-Hop Songs chart, and reached number 82 on the 2008 year-end chart.
 In the UK, the song performed well, peaking at number 16 on the official chart.
+According to producer Jazze Pha, Mary was adamant about "Just Fine" being released first: "This is my single.
+This is what I need.
+I’m feeling happy."

 "Work That" was released as the album's second single on December 18, 2007.
-The single charted from digital downloads when the album was released, and eventually peaked at number 65 on the Billboard Hot 100, but did become a top 20 hit on the Hot R&B/Hip-Hop Songs.
-The song "Hurt Again" was intended to be released as the official third single from Growing Pains, but at the last minute was changed in the favor of "Stay Down".
-Between the loss of momentum from the album's first and second single and lack of promotion for the single, "Stay Down" did not chart on the Billboard Hot 100 chart; it peaked at number 14 on the Billboard Hot R&B/Hip-Hop Singles chart.
+The single charted from digital downloads when the album came out, peaking at number 65 on the Billboard Hot 100, and was a top 20 hit on Hot R&B/Hip-Hop Songs.

+"Hurt Again" was intended to be the official third single from Growing Pains, but at the last minute was changed in the favor of "Stay Down".
+Between the loss of momentum from the album's first and second singles, and lack of promotion, "Stay Down" did not chart on the Billboard Hot 100 chart, but peaked at number 34 on Hot R&B/Hip-Hop Songs.